Manage users on cloud instances

 Once you’ve created a new cloud instance and connected via SSH, you can move to the next step and create users.

-This article covers the basics of user management on a Linux instance, created from one of our public images.
-This includes creating a new user, as well as setting a password for the default user
+This article covers the basics of user management on a Linux instance, created from one of our public images

 Note: This does not cover advanced user privilege configurations, as this falls within your responsibility to self-manage and configure your cloud.